Rdatatable/data.table/README.md

   10. A new helper function `uniqueN` is now implemented.
 It is equivalent to `length(unique(x))` but much faster.
 It accepts `atomic vectors`, `data.frames` and `data.tables` as input and returns the number of unique rows.
 For example, DT[, .(uN = uniqueN(.SD)), by=x]` returns the number of unique rows within each group of `x`.
 Thanks to @DavidArenburg as well for the FR.

+  11. Implemented `transpose()` to transpose a list and `tstrsplit` which is a wrapper for `transpose(strsplit(...))`.
+This is particularly useful in scenarios where a column has to be split and the resulting list has to be assigned to multiple columns.
+See `?transpose` and `?tstrsplit`, [#1025](https://github.com/Rdatatable/data.table/issues/1025) and [#1026](https://github.com/Rdatatable/data.table/issues/1026) for usage scenarios.
+Closes both #1025 and #1026 issues.

 #### BUG FIXES

   1. `if (TRUE) DT[,LHS:=RHS]` no longer prints, [#869](https://github.com/Rdatatable/data.table/issues/869).
 Tests added.
 To get this to work we've had to live with one downside: if a `:=` is used inside a function with no `DT[]` before the end of the function, then the next time `DT` is typed at the prompt, nothing will be printed.
 A repeated `DT` will print.
 To avoid this: include a `DT[]` after the last `:=` in your function.
 If that is not possible (e.g., it's not a function you can change) then `print(DT)` and `DT[]` at the prompt are guaranteed to print.
 As before, adding an extra `[]` on the end of `:=` query is a recommended idiom to update and then print; e.g. `> DT[,foo:=3L][]`.
 Thanks to Jureiss for reporting.